-Second, according to research, genes determine a significant part of a child’s temperament in relation to behavioral inhibition and effortful control.
+Second, according to research, genes determine a significant part of a child’s temperament in relation to behavioural inhibition and effortful control.
 (If you are a parent with more than one child, chances are good that you have witnessed these kinds of differences in temperament between your children, because their genetic makeup is different.)

 The third major factor is environment.
 As our children interact with peers, teachers, coaches, and the world around them, their biological tendencies are reshaped through modelling and social learning.
-For example, they learn strategies for regulating their behavior by watching, imitating, and internalizing the behavior of others—providing a good reason for parents to monitor what their children watch on television, and whom they socialize with in their spare time.
+For example, they learn strategies for regulating their behaviour by watching, imitating, and internalizing the behaviour of others—providing a good reason for parents to monitor what their children watch on television, and whom they socialize with in their spare time.

 The impact of adults on children